dustinpfister/blog_posts/_posts/threejs-orbit-controls.md

 ### 1.1 - Version Numbers Matter, and code breaking changes

 Yes version numbers matter when working with three.js.
 When I first wrote this post I was working with r91, and as of this writing when I took a moment to edit this post I was using r125.
-Sense then some code breaking changes have happended so be aware of what version of threejs you are using.
+Sense then some code breaking changes have happened so be aware of what version of threejs you are using.
 The main change that I have noticed sense r91 is that it is now required to give a dom element reference as the second argument when calling the main orbit controls constructor function.
 I will still keep the old r91 examples in this post just for the hell of it as many of the features still seem to work more or less the same way when the few required changes are made.

 ## 2 - Where to get the file for orbit controls

 In order to quickly add Orbit controls you need to add a \*.js file that is in the three.js repository that can be found [here](https://github.com/mrdoob/three.js/blob/r125/examples/js/controls/OrbitControls.js).
 You will want to add this file to your project in a way so that it will append three.js, and add a constructor called [THREE.OrbitControls](https://threejs.org/docs/#examples/controls/OrbitControls).

-## 3 - Uisng the OrbitControls constructor
+## 3 - Using the OrbitControls constructor

-If you all ready know how to create a basic scene in threejs, and you have a proper copy of the orbit controls added to the page along with the coresponding version of threejs, then adding orbit controls is not all that hard.
-The THREE.OrbitControls constructor just needs to be called passing a camera that the orbit controls will be controling as the first argument.
-On top of the camera a dom element refernce might also have to be added if you are using a later version of three.js \( at least r125 forward as of this writing \)
+If you all ready know how to create a basic scene in threejs, and you have a proper copy of the orbit controls added to the page along with the corresponding version of threejs, then adding orbit controls is not all that hard.
+The THREE.OrbitControls constructor just needs to be called passing a camera that the orbit controls will be controlling as the first argument.
+On top of the camera a dom element reference might also have to be added if you are using a later version of three.js \( at least r125 forward as of this writing \)

 ### 3.1 - Example of the OrbitControls constructor (r125)

-When using the orbit controls constructor in r125 I now need to pass a camera as the first arguemnt like before, but now I also need to pass a dom element reference as the second argument.
+When using the orbit controls constructor in r125 I now need to pass a camera as the first argument like before, but now I also need to pass a dom element reference as the second argument.

 ```js
     // Camera